BadenLab/LED-Zappelin/README.md

 |
 ├───Arduino Code                              Stimulator Code
 |   ├───Stimulator Code                       - Adaptable C+ code for running the stimulator
-|   └───LED drive library                     - Library to run the TLC 5947
+|   └───LED driver library                     - Library to run the TLC 5947
 |
 ├───Bill of Materials                         List of necessary components and retailer suggestions
 |